Selections from the “B-C-E Collection”

 Antoninus Pius AE As.
 Rome (for Britain), 154/5 CE.
 Britannia mourning.

 Photo: Naville.
-Ex “Mentor Collection” (estate of George Muller).
+Ex “Mentor Collection” (estate of George Muller) & possibly much earlier provenance.

 Antoninus Pius’ first Britannia coinage (c.
 143/4 CE) began after Urbicus had repressed a rebellion in the North and construction began on the Antonine Wall (north of Hadrian’s).
 The present coin is from a second series a decade later, shortly after the Wall’s construction was completed, and during a period of renewed unrest.
 A few years later the Romans would retreat back to Hadrian’s Wall.